 Indians, Pakistani and Bangladeshi nationals that come to the U.S. for higher study usually arrive speaking very good English, often due to having spent many years speaking English in school in their home country.
 Usually the accent is easy to understand, and it sounds charming.

 However, there are a few grammatical mistakes that seem to be very common in these otherwise excellent English speakers and writers.
-By fixing these mistakes, you can improve both comprehension and the impression you make on others: using grammar incorrectly can sometimes dramatically change the meaning of a sentence, confusing your listeners.
+By fixing these mistakes, they can improve both comprehension and the impression they make on others: using grammar incorrectly can sometimes dramatically change the meaning of a sentence, confusing their listeners.